spacer

 Copyright Infringement

-Copyright infringement is the unauthorized use of copyrighted material in a manner that violates one of the copyright owner's exclusive rights, such as the right to reproduce or perform the copyrighted work, or to make derivative works that build upon it.
+exclusive rights, such as the right to reproduce or perform the copyrighted work, or to make derivative works that build upon it.

 read on...